polkadot-js/docs/docs/substrate/extrinsics.md

    Effects will be felt at the beginning of the next era.

    The dispatch origin for this call must be _Signed_ by the controller, not the stash.
-And, it can be only called when [`EraElectionStatus`] is `Closed`.
-The controller  account should represent a validator.

    - `who`: A list of nominator stash accounts who are nominating this validator which    should no longer be nominating this validator.